geoffreylitt/wildcard-onward-paper/paper.md

   - "Section"
   - "Sections"
 abstract: |
-  In this paper we show how the behavior of a software application can be extended and adapted by direct manipulation, using table-driven customization, a new paradigm that allows end users to customize applications without writing traditional code.

-  Instead, users directly manipulate a tabular view of the structured data inside the application—rather than writing imperative scripts (as in most customization tools).
+  In this paper we show how the behavior of a software application can be extended and adapted by direct manipulation.
+We introduce _table-driven customization_, a new paradigm where end users directly manipulate a table view of the structured data inside an application, rather than writing imperative scripts (as in most customization tools).
 This simple model also accommodates a spreadsheet formula language and custom data editing widgets, which provide sufficient expressivity to implement many useful customizations.

-  We illustrate the approach with Wildcard, a browser extension that implements table-driven customization in the context of web applications.
-Through concrete examples, we show that our paradigm can be used to create useful customizations for real applications.
-We share reflections from experience using the Wildcard system, on both its strengths and limitations relative to other customization approaches.
+  We illustrate the approach with Wildcard, a browser extension that implements table-driven customization in the context of existing web applications.
+Through concrete examples, we show that this paradigm can support useful customizations for real websites.
+We share reflections from our experiences using the Wildcard system, on both its strengths and limitations relative to other customization approaches.
 Finally, we explore how this paradigm might lead to new software architectures that encourage this form of customization.
 ---

 # Introduction